RomanEguenRuiz/RomanEguenRuiz/README.md

 ## General Stuff
 - 🔭 I'm currently working on Java / Spring / Micro sercices.
 - 🌱 I’m currently learning Golang / Flutter.
-- 🤔 I’m looking for help with Frontend (UI/UX that's my cryptonite).
-- 💬 Ask me about Anythink
+- 💬 Ask me about anythink it will be a pleasure to help.
-- 📫 How to reach me: [**Linkedin**](https://www.linkedin.com/in/rom%C3%A1n-eg%C3%BC%C3%A9n-ruiz-a6576a183) (it needs an update ... but is not priority)
+- 📫 How to reach me: [**Linktr.ee**](https://linktr.ee/romaneguenruiz) (it needs an update ... but is not priority)
 - 🦊 GitLab: [**GitLab**](https://gitlab.com/RomanEguenRuiz) _ _Pretty empty_ _
 - ⚡ Fun fact: if a bakend developer makes the work of a devops is he a devoloper?